-North Korean, U.S. officials air differences on eve of summit; Trump stays positive
+Trump, Pompeo positive ahead of North Korean summit; officials meet to close differences

 He has said the talks would be more about starting a relationship with Kim for a negotiating process that would take more than one summit.

-Additional reporting by Jack Kim, Dewey Sim, Aradhana Aravindan, Joyce Lee, Grace Lee, Matt Spetalnick, David Brunnstrom; Christine Kim in SEOUL; Editing by Simon Cameron-Moore and Raju Gopalakrishnan
+Additional reporting by Steve Holland, Soyoung Kim, Dewey Sim, Aradhana Aravindan, Himani Sarkar, Kim Coghill, Robert Birsel, Miral Fahmy, Joyce Lee, Grace Lee, Matt Spetalnick; Christine Kim in SEOUL; Editing by Raju Gopalakrishnan and Neil Fullick